Table of Contents

 18. Pun

-A joke is exploiting the different possible meanings of a word or the fact that there are words which sound alike but have different meanings.
+A joke is exploiting the different possible meanings of a word or the fact that there are words that sound alike but have different meanings.

 Example